ollipo/FullStack_project_LessonApp/Documentation/requirement_specification.md

 ## Users

 In the beginning there is only one user role.
-It's possible that a test user role might be added later.
-It would be for testing functionality of the app without saving data to the database.
+Other roles may be added later if needed and if there is time for it.

 ## User interface draft